Generational Curses Today?

 Curses Fall upon People Who Hate God.
 Notice that the generational curse falls only upon people who hate God, no matter what generation they belong to.
 Furthermore, false teachers ignore the very next verse:

-“but showing lovingkindness to thousands, to those who love Me and keep My commandments.”
-(Exodus 20:6, Page 120).
+but showing lovingkindness to thousands, to those who love Me and keep My commandments.

-“The LORD passed by in front of him and proclaimed, ‘the LORD, the LORD God, compassionate and gracious, slow to anger, and abounding in lovingkindness and truth; who keeps lovingkindness for thousands, who forgives iniquity, transgression and sin; yet He will by no means leave the guilty unpunished, visiting the iniquity of fathers on the children and the grandchildren to the third and fourth generations'” (Exodus 34:6-7, Page 146).
+Then the LORD passed by in front of him and proclaimed, ‘the LORD, the LORD God, compassionate and gracious, slow to anger, and abounding in lovingkindness and truth; who keeps lovingkindness for thousands, who forgives iniquity, transgression and sin; yet He will by no means leave the guilty unpunished, visiting the iniquity of fathers on the children and on the grandchildren to the third and fourth generations.’

 National Sins Produce National Disasters.
 In Leviticus 26, God warned the people of Israel to observe the sabbath of rest while in the promised land.
-If they neglect the sabbath, then God will impose punishment upon Israel for such disobedience.
-In fact, God sent Israel into exile in Babylon until it had fulfilled seventy years of sabbaths (Daniel 9:1-2, Page 1204; see also Jeremiah 25:11, Page 1225).
+If they neglected the sabbath, then God would impose punishment upon Israel for such disobedience.
+In fact, God sent Israel into exile in Babylon until it had fulfilled seventy years of sabbaths (Daniel 9:1-2; see also Jeremiah 25:11).
 This passage pinpoints the specific judgment of God upon disobedient people.
-While some of the people went into exile in Babylon because of their sin, ignoring the warning of God regarding the sabbaths, Daniel, Hannaniah, Mishael, and Azariah prospered under the hand of Babylon.
-Furthermore, Jeremiah himself predicted that the people of Israel should seek the prosperity of Babylon while exiled there, and they should have children and multiply (Jeremiah 28:4-20, Pages 1232-1233).
+While some of the people went into exile in Babylon because of their sin, ignoring the warning of God regarding the sabbaths, Daniel, Hananiah, Mishael, and Azariah prospered under the hand of Babylon.
+Furthermore, Jeremiah himself predicted that the people of Israel should seek the prosperity of Babylon while exiled there, and they should have children and multiply (Jeremiah 29:4-20).
 We may learn that God judges a nation for a period of time, but the individuals who serve Him prospered according to His lovingkindness.

 Individual Responsibility for Sin.
 We may glean from these passages the truth that God always holds the individual accountable for his own sin.
-At times, God also pronounces curses upon an entire nation for the evil things it has done.
-God did not even spare Israel for such a punishment for its idolatry.
+At times, God also pronounced curses upon an entire nation for the evil things it had done.
+God did not even spare Israel from such a punishment for its idolatry.

 The Righteous Enjoy Blessings, Not Curses